Here are some ideas to get you hiking for fitness and fun.

 Engaging in mild to moderate intensity exercise is linked to improvements in lung capacity and increased cardiac function.

-The rugged and varied terrain of most hiking trails forces your body to stabilize itself, in time improving your balance and co-ordination.
+The rugged and varied terrain of most hiking trails forces your body to stabilize itself, in time improving your balance and coordination.

-Taking time out from your busy life and enjoying the outdoors can relieve stress, while the stimulus of enjoying nature—the sights, smells and textures—can make you feel more mentally alert.
+Taking time out from your busy life and enjoying the outdoors can relieve stress, while the stimulus of enjoying nature––the sights, smells and textures––can make you feel more mentally alert.

-There is something about discovering new trails and being outside that is fun, taking time out of your busy day to connect with friends while doing an activity such as hiking can improve your mood.
+There is something about discovering new trails and being outside that is fun.
+Taking time out of your busy day to connect with friends, while doing an activity such as hiking, can improve your mood.

-Vary the type of trail surface you hike on, start out on mostly flat trails and build up to sandy or rocky surfaces.
+Start out on mostly flat trails and build up to sandy or rocky surfaces.
 Walking on uneven terrain forces all of the small under-worked muscles and tendons in your feet and ankles to get strong.